terrytaylorbonn/terrytaylorbonn.github.io/2b-UFA.markdown

 <br>

-This page is WIP (v1 26.0510).
+*This page is WIP (v1 26.0510).
+Its a big project that will take time.
+It will take weeks or iterations to get the gist right.
+But I've not seen a presentation on the UFA topic like this anywhere, so I wanted to create my own.
+I think that a good understanding of UFAs helps greatly to better design Agentic AI projects.*

 <br>

-**If an LLM was truly intelligent, then an AI agent (Python app) could simply send free form text and done with it.** But an LLM is not intelligent.
-Its output are statistical approximations (the "A" in "UFA") based on algorithms and input data used to program ("train") the LLM.
-Therefore to use AI agents effectively, it would really help to understand Universal Function Approximators (UFAs) and how they are implemented in LLM TFs.
+**If an LLM was truly intelligent, then an AI agent (Python app) could simply send free form text and be done with it.** But an LLM is not intelligent.
+It's outputs are statistical approximations (the "A" in "UFA") based on algorithms and input data used to program ("train") the LLM TF.
+Therefore to use AI agents effectively, it really helps to understand Universal Function Approximators (UFAs) and how they are implemented in LLM TFs.

-Note: This section talks about the TF in GPT-3.
+This section talks about the **GPT-3 TF**.
 GPT-3 is the only model I have studied in detail.
-Newer may be much more powerful, but the core techniques they use to implement a UFA will be similar.
+Newer models may be much more powerful, but the core techniques they use to implement a UFA will be similar.

-Most of this page is my original material.
-So, as with LLMs, a disclaimer: I sometimes make mistakes. :)
+Most of this page is my original material (I'm sure this kind of info is out there in the internet somewhere, but I did not run into a single cohesive presentation; thats what I am attempting here).
+So, as with LLMs, a disclaimer: **I sometimes make mistakes. :)**

 <br>